Aryan8872/dynamic_narrative_generation_with_llm_unity/README.md

 ### Model Configuration

-The system is optimized for DeepSeek models but works with any chat-completion model.
+The system works with any chat-completion model exposed by LM Studio (e.g., DeepSeek, Google Gemma).
 Key settings:

 - **Temperature**: 0.7 (balanced creativity/consistency)
 - **Max Tokens**: 800 (for story responses)
 - **Format**: JSON responses for structured output

+Tips for Gemma and other models:
+- Use instruction-tuned variants (e.g., `-it`) for best dialogue adherence.
+- If JSON formatting drifts, lower temperature (e.g., 0.2–0.4) or add stronger JSON enforcement in prompts.
+- Bigger models improve coherence but increase latency; adjust `max_tokens` accordingly.

 ## Game Mechanics